Quantum Hairs and Entropy of Quantum Isolated Horizon from Chern-Simons Theory: `Quantum Hairs' and Microcanonical Ensemble

-The next task is to define the microcanonical ensemble of QIHs by identifying and fixing the parameters of the theory.
-Right at the beginning, it has already been mentioned that $k$ and $N$ are the two independent parameters, whose values, once specified, determine the number of microstates of a QIH given by the eq.(\ref{mul}).
-Thus $k$ and $N$ completely characterize a QIH.
-To obtain the microcanonical entropy, one must maximize its expression with respect to the spin configurations, to determine the most probable spin configuration, subject to the restriction that the QIH area must equal the classical area upto $O(l_P^2)$ and the number $N$ of punctures is fixed.
+To obtain the microcanonical entropy, one must maximize its expression with respect to the spin configurations, to determine the most probable spin configuration, subject to the restriction that the mean QIH area must equal the classical area up to $O(\lp^2)$ and the number $N$ of punctures is fixed.